 We published this book of cute cats in cute costumes.
 This is both really cute and really weird.
 I love it.
 If you like pretty kitties looking fancy then don't take meow word for it.
 Go down to the store and meow meow meow meow meow.

 Swallow Me Whole

-This book was designed by my friend Chris McD who I think is wildly talented so I'm going to place the blame on the editor, Daniel Wallace.
-It's a real shame because this could easily be a great book showing the evolution of the character from the inspirational imagery to early appearances, and any sketches that might exist.
-Ultimately the book's layout just kills the fucking thing.
+This book was designed by my friend Chris McD who I think is wildly talented, so I'm going to place the blame on the editor, Daniel Wallace.
+It's a real shame because this could easily be a great book showing the evolution of the character from the inspirational imagery to early appearances and any sketches that might exist, but ultimately the book's layout just kills the fucking thing.